 Yes.
 Your weekly pay will be paid straight into your account via a BACS transfer.
 However, it can be very difficult for someone newly arrived from overseas to open a bank account until they have a UK address.
 If possible, it is best to open an account through your own bank at home or open a HSBC Passport Account or a Lloyds Account in the UK.

 We can support you with this and provide a letter of introduction to the bank of your choice as soon as you start work in a placement.

 Please note: South African applicants must obtain a National Police Clearance Certificate based on fingerprints and name check.
-This much easier to achieve whilst in South Africa, so we encourage to you to get this place before you leave for the UK.
+This is much easier to achieve whilst in South Africa, so we encourage you to get this before you leave for the UK.
 Local South African police clearances are not acceptable.

 We will pay for your accommodation; a continental breakfast and you will receive £5 towards your lunch expenses.
 You just need to pay for your evening meal and cover any additional personal expenses.
 You will also need to pay for your travel to training, which will be reimbursed in accordance with our expenses policy.